Amauriotjr/Best-Recipe-Agent/README.md

 The system uses an agent-based workflow.

 The main agent is responsible for coordinating the tools and controlling the recommendation process.
-The user does not interact directly with each tool.
+The user does not interact directly with each internal tool.
 Instead, the user sends ingredients to the API, and the agent decides how to process the request.

 The workflow is: